vmware-tanzu/nsx-operator/docs/security-policy.md

 2. Max criteria in one NSGroup: 5
 3. Max conditions with the mixed member type in single criterion: 15
 4. Total of 35 conditions in one NSGroup criteria.
-5. Operator 'NotIn' in match-expression for namespaceSelector is not supported, since its member type is segment
+5. Operator 'NotIn' in matchExpressions for namespaceSelector is not supported, since its member type is segment
 6. In one NSGroup group, supports only one 'In' with at most of five values in MatchExpressions, given NSX-T does not support 'In' in NSGroup condition, so we use a workaround to support 'In' with limited counts.
 7. Max IP elements in one security policy: 4000